loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

   }
 ```

-Since the specification we created above includes definition of input data and the expected output, we have all the pieces to write the test code:
+Since the specification above includes definition of input data and the expected output, you have all the pieces to write the test code:

 ```js
 describe('Api Spec End Points', () => {